-Pasadena EDC recognizes the seriousness of the COVID-19 virus and the way it is impacting your business and personal life.
-Our team is working closely with the City of Pasadena and other regional partners to ensure we can provide the Pasadena community with most up-to-date information.
+The PEDC team is working closely with the City of Pasadena and other regional partners to ensure we can provide the Pasadena community with the most up-to-date information.
 This page is designed to provide resources and information around the virus to businesses and individuals in our city and region.
-We will continue to update this page as new information becomes available at the local, regional and federal level during this unprecedented time.
+We will continue to update this page as new information becomes available at the local, regional and federal levels.

 Interactive GIS Data COVID-19 Mapping Tool

 The data tool below updates daily and maps the following variables for the U.S. as a whole and each county: